 This is a big, curvy water slide that actually goes outside for part of it.
 It’s for single or double riders with a tube, with a minimum 36″ height requirement.
 Children 36″-42″ tall, like J, had to slide with an adult, though.

 This is a single person body slide, minimum 36″ height requirement.
 It feels like you’re going pretty fast, and it’s another slide that takes you outside for part of it.
 The lineup for this water slide was a bit confusing.
-It’s located beside the Big Kahuna, and I noticed a lot of people were standing in the line for that because they didn’t realize that the line for Shark Attack was separate.
+It’s located beside the Big Kahuna, and I noticed a lot of people standing in the line for that because they didn’t realize that the line for Shark Attack was separate.
 In B and I’s case, we made that mistake initially before noticing, once we got to the top, that there weren’t actually any people in line for Shark Attack, so we went right on.

 This was J’s personal favorite.
 From the top of the Tiki Tree House, the whole water slide is in complete darkness.
 Single riders only, no tube, minimum height requirement of 36″.